 John F. Olson is a founding partner of Gibson, Dunn & Crutcher's Washington, D.C. office.
 Mr. Olson represents business organizations in corporate governance, corporate securities, corporate finance and merger and acquisition matters.
 He has counseled many boards of directors and board committees of leading public companies in the United States and abroad on governance issues and the conduct of internal investigations.
 He has represented firms and individuals before the Securities and Exchange Commission and other federal agencies in both regulatory matters and enforcement investigations.

 In 2006, Mr. Olson led a team of the firm's lawyers that advised the Board of the American Red Cross on a comprehensive audit of its governance practices.
-He has also advised the United States Olympic Committee and a number of other nonprofit organizations on governance issues.
+He has since advised the United States Olympic Committee and a number of other nonprofit organizations on governance issues.

 A frequent lecturer at legal and business seminars, Mr. Olson co-chairs several programs on an annual basis.
-He is on the planning committees for the San Diego Securities Regulation Institute and the Practising Law Institute's Annual Securities Regulation Institute.
+He serves on the planning committees for the San Diego Securities Regulation Institute and the Practising Law Institute's Annual Securities Regulation Institute.
 He is the author of more than 100 articles and a member of the editorial advisory boards for a variety of securities and corporate law publications.
 Mr. Olson is the co-author of Director and Officer Liability: Indemnification and Insurance, published by West Publishing (revised 2002) and has edited several other books on securities law issues.

 Mr. Olson was the Distinguished Visiting Practitioner in Residence at Cornell Law School in 2003, and from 2005 through 2007 taught corporate governance at Northwestern University School of Law.
-He is currently a Distinguished Visitor from Practice at Georgetown University Law Center, teaching advanced seminars in securities regulation and governance of nonprofit organizations.
+He is currently a Distinguished Visitor from Practice at Georgetown University Law Center, teaching courses in securities regulation and governance of nonprofit organizations.